asynkron/gam-web/src/docs/Design Principles.md

 By following the above constraints, we gain some very nice benefits:

 ####  Fast-paced development and Maintainable code
-As we are mostly gluing existing blocks together, the code is easy to understand and maintain.
+As we are mostly gluing existing blocks together, the code is easy to understand, maintain and extend.

 ####  Cross-platform
 As we build on standards and existing tech and having a minimalistic codebase, we can easily port the framework to other platforms.